awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 ## Removing IAM identity permissions \(console\)<a name="remove-policies-console"></a>

-You can use the AWS Management Console to remove permissions from an identity \(user, group, or role\)\.
+You can use the AWS Management Console to remove permissions from an identity \(user, user group, or role\)\.
 To do this, detach managed policies that control permissions, or remove a policy that serves as a [permissions boundary](access_policies_boundaries.md)\.
 You can also delete an inline policy\.<a name="detach-managed-policy-console"></a>

 **To detach a managed policy used as a permissions policy \(console\)**